3dw-modding/Theatre/README.md

-# 3dw-Mod-Manager
+# Theatre
-A mod manager for 3dw
+A mod manager for Super Mario 3D World